The guitar fretboard can be elusive.

 This article is an overview of the full section: please click on the links below for complete explanations.
-If you need any of the musical terms explained, click here for the GTiD glossary.
-(It opens in a new window so you can use it for reference while reading).

 The first point is that the guitar, like the piano, is based on the standard 12 tone equal-tempered system.
 This means that we have only 12 tones to choose from.
 These tones may repeat an octave higher or lower, giving us a different note, but those 12 tones are all we have.
 The only exception is when we bend a string, or use a tremolo bar.

 On a guitar, if you play two adjacent frets on the same string, you'll hear the interval of a semitone (or minor second).
 If you skip one fret, the interval is a whole tone (major second).